 LAPPA designed this document to: (1) provide a singular resource for each jurisdiction's laws; (2) allow for a comparison of these laws between jurisdictions; and (3) identify and highlight interesting provisions.
-The primary conclusions from the research and analysis are set forth below, followed by several maps showing many of the results in graphic form.
+The primary conclusions from the research and analysis are set forth below, followed by several maps showing many of the results in graphic form.5

 - ➤ The enactment of Good Samaritan fatal overdose prevention laws is a recent phenomenon.
-Over half of the existing 49 laws in effect in the United States first took effect on or after January 1, 2015. - Twenty-four jurisdictions substantively amended their Good Samaritan fatal overdose prevention laws one or more times since initial enactment, largely to expand the protection afforded to eligible individuals.
-The first substantive amendments took place in 2014, and the latest in 2022.
-These 21 jurisdictions are (in alphabetical order): Arkansas, Colorado, Connecticut, the District of Columbia, Florida, Illinois, Louisiana, Maine, Maryland, Michigan, Mississippi, Montana, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, Rhode Island, Tennessee, Utah, Vermont, Virginia, and Wisconsin.
+Over half of the existing 51 laws in effect in the United States first took effect on or after January 1, 2015.
+Kansas and Wyoming were the last remaining states to enact a Good Samaritan Fatal overdose prevention law, enacting their laws in 2024 and 2025, respectively. - Twenty-five jurisdictions substantively amended their Good Samaritan fatal overdose prevention laws one or more times since initial enactment, largely to expand the protection afforded to eligible individuals.
+The first substantive amendments took place in 2014, and the latest in 2024.
+These 25 jurisdictions are (in alphabetical order): Arkansas, Colorado, Connecticut, the District of Columbia, Florida, Illinois, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Montana, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, Rhode Island, Tennessee, Utah, Vermont, Virginia, and Wisconsin.6